Andrew-Snyder627/course-7-module-1-python-data-structures-lab/README.md

 - Improve **scalability using structured data management techniques**.

 This lab ensures real-world applicability of Python **data structures** in managing dynamic, scalable, and efficient datasets.

+## Student Data Management System

+This project is a Python-based Student Data Management System designed to efficiently store, filter, and process student records.
+It demonstrates the use of Python data structures including lists, tuples, dictionaries, sets, list comprehensions, and generator expressions.

+---

+## 📂 Features

+- Store student records using lists and tuples
+- Filter students by major using list comprehensions
+- Retrieve student records lazily using generator expressions
+- Manage student details using dictionaries
+- Track unique majors using set comprehensions
+- Unit tested with `pytest`

+---

+## 🧠 Concepts Used

+- **Lists & Tuples**: Used to store individual student records
+- **List Comprehensions**: Used to filter students by major
+- **Generator Expressions**: Used for memory-efficient filtering
+- **Dictionaries**: Used for fast lookups and storing student attributes
+- **Sets**: Used to track unique majors and courses

+---